lovetaste-lovetaste/rooster-fortress/README.md

       - saved for last bcuz this is going to be Retarded As Fuck
   ### Class selection stuff<br/>
     - the reason why this is after the actual class stuff is bcuz i plan on ensuring bots stay compatible
+  ### Team selection stiff<br/>
+    - theres already a type of teamplay in hl but it works differently, so this is to make sure it works
   ### Gamemodes<br/>
     - Control Points
       - this is for compatibility with existing Chicken Fortress 3 maps